conda/conda-docs/web/source/index.rst

 Try images with miniconda for cloud services
 --------------------------------------------

-If You are using cloud services and want to very easily check Miniconda through one of already prepared by Us images, then please read `this information <http://docs.continuum.io/anaconda/images.html>`_
+If you are using some of cloud services then you might want to try one of our Minconda's images.
+For more information please read `this <http://docs.continuum.io/anaconda/images.html>`_

 --------